Cherpas/enedis-watcher/README.md

 # Context

 This program is designed to decrypt files that are sent by Enedis, a electricity provider in France, from an electric meter via FTP.
 The files contain important information about your electricity usage and are encrypted for security purposes.
-Our program allows you to easily decrypt these files so that you can access and analyze the data they contain.
+Our program allows you to easily decrypt these files and send it to a GCP bucket so that you can access and analyze the data they contain.

 # Warning